Business Income Insurance

 Understanding Business Income Coverage

-Our panelist agree most business owners don’t completely understand the Business Income coverage or coinsurance provisions within their policies.
+Our panelists agree most business owners don’t completely understand the Business Income coverage or coinsurance provisions within their policies.
 This discussion provides insights to navigating policies before you need to file a claim, the CP30 and what options you may have if not satisfied with the settlement offered from your insurance provider.
 If contacted during the policy buying decision process, a public insurance adjuster can help your business to get the proper coverage.

 [:35] Introducing the panelists